helrond/staticAid/README.md

 *   [Jekyll](http://jekyllrb.com/) (to build the site)
 *   [Node Package Manager or NPM](https://www.npmjs.com/)
 *   [Grunt](http://gruntjs.com/getting-started) (for running build and deployment tasks)
-*   An [ArchivesSpace](http://archivesspace.org/) or Adlib instance with some data entered (a sample data set is included for testing).
+*   An [ArchivesSpace](http://archivesspace.org/) or Adlib instance with some data entered (sample data sets are included for testing).

 ## Installation